JakubJanowski/Song-Generator/README.md

 # Song-Generator
-Application generates rhyming text based on input from other texts (not necessarily rhyming)
+An application that generates rhyming text based on phoneme database and markov chains built from your input.